alainchiasson/ansible-lscpu-example/README.md

 Thats it ... well there is more ... the goal was to get around unitelligible jinja.

-# Getting it running form the repo via docker
+# Getting it running from the repo via docker

 I like to spin up docker environments when doing this.
 So I'm adding these notes. from the repo root :